crabdancing/fishcfg/README.md

 making it easy to do rudimentary customizations without too much worry about merging future updates.
 * Optimized to be system-wide, so that you don't lose your pretty gay features when you `sudo -i`.
 * Some useful abbreviations.
+* An unobtrusive display of how long each previous command took, on the right side of the prompt.
+* A `notify-send` notification for if a command that takes more than 10 seconds is finished (good for multitasking with multiple terminals!)
+* Reasonably light-weight.
+Can run on a small Raspberry Pi system comfortably.

 ### Prerequisites
 * Fish shell (obviously).
 * Perl.
 * Perl Filesys::df (package name is `perl-filesys-df` on Arch, and `libfilesys-df-perl` on Debian OSes).
+On systems like Cygwin it will _probably_ work [if you install via CPAN](https://stackoverflow.com/questions/10483574/how-do-i-install-perl-libraries-in-cygwin#10483795), but I have not yet tested that.
+(Someone please test this, as Cygwin compatibility is one of my goals with this project!)
 * An environment that understands standard Unix commands.

 ### Installation